The following outlines how common scenarios are typically handled. Please note that every situation is unique and will be assessed individually.

 Loss of food, income, business or production due to planned or unplanned outages

 While we make every effort to prevent unplanned outages and minimize inconvenience during planned outages, Toronto Hydro does not guarantee uninterrupted power.
-In the event of a planned or unplanned outage, Toronto Hydro is not liable for the loss of food, income, business or production resulting from the interruption.
+Toronto Hydro is not responsible for the loss of food, income, business or production costs resulting from planned or unplanned outages as per the Conditions of Service.

 For outage safety tips, including how to prolong perishable foods from spoiling, visit our What To Do During an Outage web page.

 Please note that Toronto Hydro’s third-party contractors are responsible for their own operations.
-Claims arising from contractor activities will be referred to the contractor, who will investigate and resolve the matter directly with you.
+Claims arising from contractor activities will be referred to the contractor, who will investigate and respond to the claim directly.
 For more information about claims involving a contractor working on behalf of Toronto Hydro, refer to What happens if my claim involves a contractor working on behalf of Toronto Hydro? below.

 Motor vehicle accident with a Toronto Hydro vehicle